thewakar22/shopify-schema-markup/README.md

 2. **Adding Schema Markup:**
    - Go to shopify admin and EDit Code.
    - Locate "main-product.liquid" file to add the schema markup code.
-   - Add schema markup using JSON-LD or Microdata.
+   - Copy the code provided below and implement schema markup using JSON-LD.
 For example:
      ```json
      {
      "@context": "https://schema.org/",